DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • Covered Services

 MHCP covers robotic arms and robotic assistive eating devices.
 Assistive technology devices are coded as miscellaneous HCPCS code E1399.
-Use modifier U9 for robotic arms and modifier UA for robotic assistive feeding devices.
+Providers must use modifier U9 for robotic arms and modifier UA for robotic assistive feeding devices.
+Authorization is always required.

-Robotic arms are covered if the following criteria are met:
+Robotic arms are covered with authorization if the following criteria are met:

 • · The member is a full-time power wheelchair user; and